Santeri Väänänen: Rosenborg BK

 On 7 December 2022, Norwegian Eliteserien side Rosenborg announced the signing of Väänänen on a four-year deal.
 The transfer was effective starting in January 2023.
 He made his debut with Rosenborg on 12 March 2023, as a substitute in a 2–0 Norwegian Cup defeat against Viking.
 He scored his first goal in Eliteserien on 2 June 2024, in a 1–1 draw against Fredrikstad.
 In late September 2024, Väänänen suffered a knee injury and was estimated to miss 2–3 months.

+Karlsruher SC

+On 22 July 2026, Väänänen signed with Karlsruher SC in German 2.
+Bundesliga.

 International career

 Väänänen has represented Finland at various youth levels.
 He captains the Finland under-21 national team in the 2025 UEFA Euro U21 Championship qualifiers.

 He made his international debut with the Finland senior national team in January 2023, in the friendly matches against Sweden and Estonia.